The division of marital property during a Maryland divorce is often one of the most hotly-contested and vexatious issues when couples break up.

 Unlike some states, Maryland is not a “community property” state.

-In community property states, marital property is considered part of the “community” and is typically split 50/50 during divorce.
+In community property states, marital property is considered part of the “community” and is typically split 50/50 during a divorce.

 What is Non-Marital Property?